pranay-125/Meta-Ad-Performance-Analytics/README.md

 Which ad formats generate higher engagement
 Where conversion drop-offs occur in the marketing funnel

-This project aims to build a data-driven dashboard to help stakeholders make better marketing and budget decisions.
+This project builds a data-driven dashboard to help stakeholders make better marketing and budget decisions.

 🧠 Business Problem